Prevent Healthcare Data Breaches: A 12-Step Guide

 Step 1: Target Selection

-Attackers focus on domains with high traffic and valuable credentials.
+Attackers focus on domains with high traffic and high-value credentials.
 Banking sites, email providers, corporate portals, and e-commerce platforms top the list.
 Zscaler’s 2024 research found Google targeted in 28.8% of typosquatting attempts, Microsoft in 23.6%, and Amazon in 22.3%.
 These three brands account for nearly 75% of all typosquatting activity.

 Step 2: Domain Generation